Sharanch3/tests1/README.md

 - ⚙️ Parameters: `C`, `solver`, `penalty`, `random_state`
 - 📦 Model artifact: registered under `MailGuard-API` in the Model Registry

-The FastAPI service loads the model directly from the registry at startup via:

 ---

 <div align="center">